 Cold/Very Cold Climate: Pepper Creek, Valparaiso, Ind.

-Pepper Creek itself serves as the backbone of this 150-acre property, with trails and other amenities branching off it.
+Pepper Creek itself serves as the backbone of a 150-acre property, with trails and other amenities branching off it.
 Mature woodlands encircle the property.

 The Lannert Group of Geneva, Ill., created a master plan that protects the creek, minimizes site disturbance and retains existing vegetation.
 Crescent-shaped, serpentine boulevards with landscaped medians enhance water filtration.
 Lannert also reforested the back of each lot and designed storm water retention ponds.

 Bioswales were seeded with a mixture of native grasses and sedges, including prairie dropgrass; little bluestem grass and porcupine sedge; and wildflowers such as blue flag iris, yellow coneflower and black-eyed Susan.
 Long, deep-rooted fescue grasses absorb large amounts of water and can be sprayed against invasive weeds.
 "From an earlier project, we learned there were things we could do to not only make the swales work better, but also to make them look prettier," says developer Jake Wagner of VJW Limited in Valparaiso, Ind.

 Pepper Creek isn't typical of new-home developments in the Midwest, Wagner says.
 In lower-priced housing, a $10,000 landscaping allowance might be the equivalent of nothing more than a seeded lawn, which causes erosion and directs runoff into storm sewers.